Editorial by Industrial Quick Search

 Rising electricity prices has made gas fired furnaces an economical choice for heating applications.
 Gas furnaces are grouped according to power combustion efficiency at 80-82% annual fuel utilization efficiency (AFUE) and have a condensing efficiency of at least 90%.
 While traditional furnaces lose heat during operation, a condensing furnace has a second heat exchanger that makes use of the potentially lost heat making a gas furnace more efficient.

-Gas furnaces can have over-temperature protection, service or entry holes, be three or multi-zone, have view ports, a computer interface, and application software.
-They use natural gas as a source of heat, which can produce nitrogen oxide (NOx) as a waste product.
+Gas furnaces may feature over-temperature protection, service or access holes, multiple zones, view ports, a computer interface, and application software.
+They utilize natural gas for heating, which can generate nitrogen oxides (NOx) as a byproduct.

 Heat Treating Furnaces